Steve Brown (wheelchair rugby): Television

 Since 2012, Brown has worked in television broadcasting as a presenter and reporter.
 He has presented on the BBC's Truth or Scare, The One Show and Springwatch, and has been a roving reporter for Game Changers on Sky Sports.

 From 12 to 16 October 2015, was a presenter for the ITV live broadcast of the BT World Wheelchair Rugby Challenge at the Copper Box Arena, Queen Elizabeth Olympic Park, London.
 He co-presented with Martin Bayfield, the former England and British & Irish Lions rugby union player.

 Brown worked as a reporter and commentator for the BBC's coverage of the Invictus Games in 2014, 2016 and 2017.
 He has described this work as "the privilege of watching people bond and go from being individuals with things in common to being part of a team."
 In September 2016, he was a member of the Channel 4 team that covered the Rio 2016 Paralympic Games.

 In April 2017, Brown joined the BBC's Countryfile team.
 For him this was the realisation of a long-held ambition and a refutation of the careers advisor at school who told him that he would never be a wildlife presenter.
 He remarked that "[i]t is worth every flat tyre, every muddy set of hands, every wet lap… I want to be judged on my performance.
 I'm hoping people will see it's about ability, not disability.”
-He has presented Escape to the Country as well as Escape to the Perfect Town, a spin-off to Escape to the Country.
+He has presented Escape to the Country as well as Escape to the Perfect Town, a spin-off from Escape to the Country.